ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 __Hint__: Make sure that you are actually running the UnRTF with a crash file!
 If you get "Error: Cannot open input file" before Valgrind's actual memory analysis output, you are trying to run the program without any input.
 See the Valgrind [documentation](http://valgrind.org/docs/manual/quick-start.html) for help.

+> [!NOTE]
-Note: If valgrind is not installed on your virtual machine, you can install it with: "sudo apt install valgrind" on Kali Linux and "sudo pacman -S valgrind" on Arch Linux
+> If valgrind is not installed on your virtual machine, you can install it with: "sudo apt install valgrind" on Kali Linux and "sudo pacman -S valgrind" on Arch Linux
-You also need to install dependencies for it to work: o Kali Linux: sudo apt update sudo apt install valgrind automake autoconf libc6-dbg o Arch linux: sudo pacman -Syu valgrind automake autoconf glibc
+> You also need to install dependencies for it to work:

+> o Kali Linux:
+> sudo apt update
+> sudo apt install valgrind automake autoconf libc6-dbg

+> o Arch linux:
+> sudo pacman -Syu valgrind automake autoconf glibc

 **Take a screenshot of the Valgrind result after running the program**